Occupational therapy: Education

 Worldwide, there is a range of qualifications required to practice as an occupational therapist or occupational therapy assistant.
 Depending on the country and expected level of practice, degree options include associate degree, Bachelor's degree, entry-level master's degree, post-professional master's degree, entry-level Doctorate (OTD), post-professional Doctorate (DrOT or OTD), Doctor of Clinical Science in OT (CScD), Doctor of Philosophy in Occupational Therapy (PhD), and combined OTD/PhD degrees.

 Both occupational therapist and occupational therapy assistant roles exist internationally.
 Currently in the United States, dual points of entry exist for both OT and OTA programs.
 For OT, that is entry-level Master's or entry-level Doctorate.
 For OTA, that is associate degree or bachelor's degree.

 The World Federation of Occupational Therapists (WFOT) has minimum standards for the education of OTs, which was revised in 2016.
 All of the educational programs around the world need to meet these minimum standards.
 These standards are subsumed by and can be supplemented with academic standards set by a country's national accreditation organization.
 As part of the minimum standards, all programs must have a curriculum that includes practice placements (fieldwork).
 Examples of fieldwork settings include: acute care, inpatient hospital, outpatient hospital, skilled nursing facilities, schools, group homes, early intervention, home health, and community settings.

 The profession of occupational therapy is based on a wide theoretical and evidence based background.
 The OT curriculum focuses on the theoretical basis of occupation through multiple facets of science, including occupational science, anatomy, physiology, biomechanics, and neurology.
 In addition, this scientific foundation is integrated with knowledge from psychology, sociology and more.

 In the United States, Canada, and other countries around the world, there is a licensure requirement.
 In order to obtain an OT or OTA license, one must graduate from an accredited program, complete fieldwork requirements, and pass a national certification examination.

+Philosophical underpinnings

+The philosophy of occupational therapy has evolved over the history of the profession.
+The philosophy articulated by the founders owed much to the ideals of romanticism, pragmatism and humanism, which are collectively considered the fundamental ideologies of the past century.

+One of the most widely cited early papers about the philosophy of occupational therapy was presented by Adolf Meyer, a psychiatrist who had emigrated to the United States from Switzerland in the late 19th century and who was invited to present his views to a gathering of the new Occupational Therapy Society in 1922.
+At the time, Dr. Meyer was one of the leading psychiatrists in the United States and head of the new psychiatry department and Phipps Clinic at Johns Hopkins University in Baltimore, Maryland.

+William Rush Dunton, a supporter of the National Society for the Promotion of Occupational Therapy, now the American Occupational Therapy Association, sought to promote the ideas that occupation is a basic human need, and that occupation is therapeutic.
+From his statements came some of the basic assumptions of occupational therapy, which include: